• Skip to primary navigation

 product process plan

-Step number one is to have a plan.
-And out of that plan, a process naturally comes into focus.
-An investment process, a savings process, a process for making decisions about how much insurance to have.
-But they would all be built on the foundation of the plan.
+If you want to do something with your money that is slightly more rational, the very first step is to have a plan.
+Out of that plan, a process naturally comes into focus.
+You know, an investment process, a savings process, a process for making decisions about how much insurance to have.
+And then, and only then, do you get to the last step: finding specific products to implement that plan.

 I’m not saying the products aren’t important.
 They are.